ampel360/Robbbo-T/API-Integration-Strategy.md

 3. **Partner API Integration**: Use the Transformation Framework to adapt to partner API formats
 4. **Rapid API Development**: Leverage the Metadata-Driven approach for quick API creation
 5. **Complex Workflows**: Simplify multi-step processes with the API Orchestration System
+6. **Basic UI Creation**: Generate a simple HTML page for a basic user interface

 ## Contributing